 News of the activities of our opposites screams at us all day; their ignorance, their bad choices, their ridiculous beliefs are no longer to be merely speculated upon, assumed or imagined.
 They are filling our heads and hearts.
 And so we scream back from the other side in a display of enraged futility.

-But under him we also rise up and march for what we know is right, and we cry foul: and our legislative and judiciary arms are forced into action through disrespect and disregard for checks and balances.
+But under him, we also rise up and march for what we know is right.
+And we cry foul: our legislative and judiciary arms are forced into action through disrespect and disregard for checks and balances.
 We hold placards against hatred and we open our arms to the huddled masses that still arrive at our shores.

 We watched in sorrow as Obama was defeated by the system, fighting two impenetrable fronts of racism and an obstructionist congress.
 Now we watch as Trump tries to crush the system.
 But the system is all that remains.
-The moral code, the values, the rule of law, the influx of immigrants, the work ethic, the dream of the Dream; many times it has masked an undercurrent, an uncomfortable sub text of a history of exploitation, global bullying, slavery and oppression, but it also allowed an invisible bond for Americans to march forward as one.
-Once this has gone, America fades into anonymity, a country as beleaguered by failure, poverty and misery as those it tried to ‘fix’ throughout its relatively short empire.
+The moral code, the values, the rule of law, the (more tenuous than ever) acceptance of immigrants, the work ethic, the dream of the Dream; many times it has masked an undercurrent, an uncomfortable subtext of a history of exploitation, global bullying, slavery, and oppression, but it also allowed an invisible bond for Americans to march forward as one.
+Once this has gone, America fades into anonymity, a country as beleaguered by failure, poverty, and misery as those it tried to ‘fix’ throughout its relatively short empire.
 We, the divided people.